 Accordingly, Shapeways, the largest 3D printing service bureau, has been printing my jewelry since we developed the line last year.
-It allows me to offer each of my current five designs in different colors of resin as well as brass and silver, when appropriate – sometimes a design, such as my Torus, would be too heavy in anything but resin.
+It allows me to offer each of my current five designs in different colors of filament as well as brass and silver, when appropriate – sometimes a design, such as my Torus, would be too heavy in anything but PLA filament.

 Although there are 3D printers that print in metal, Shapeways actually prints the pieces that will end up in metal the old-fashioned way, combining one of the most modern technologies with one of the oldest processes.

 People have been doing lost wax casting for more than 5,000 years, and that is exactly what Shapeways is doing, although, rather than carving or otherwise creating the original by hand, they 3D print the original in wax.
 You can now even buy the wax version if you’d rather to do the casting yourself.

 I let them create the metal jewelry for me, though, as well as the filament.